How to Leverage Enterprise Podcast Solutions to Create Podcasts Employees Will Want to Listen to

 For example, if you’re creating episodes that are 30 minutes long but find most people are dropping off about 15 minutes in, that could be a sign that shorter episodes will resonate more.
 It could also mean the second half of the show’s topics aren’t as interesting to your audience.

-Once you’re armed with the proper data, you can take on the world with your enterprise podcast!
+Once you’re armed with the proper platform and data, you can take on the world with your enterprise podcast!
 Or, at the very least, with your employee communication.
 And that’s just as impressive.

 By continuing to use the site, you agree to the use of cookies. more information